 John Sweet (1842-1919) was Robert’s son and he did seem to farm at a number of places in South Australia.

 “Rev Robert Shirra, latterly of Kirkcaldy being a cousin”.
 Robert Shirra (1758 – 1840) who was a minister in Yetholm was a nephew of the renowned preacher of Kirkcaldy (referred to here by Alexander and whose dates were 1724 to 1803); he was in Kirkcaldy all his ministerial life.
 They were both secessionists (“Auld Lichts”).
 “Our” Robert Shirra’s son, George, married a Mary Gibb; he took the name George Shirra Gibb and farmed at Lochtower in Yetholm.
 He wrote “A Farmer’s Fifty Years in Lauderdale”.
-I have not as yet proved the relationship between Sweet and Shirra.
+I have researched the Shirra family to find a link but I am of the view that there is no link.
+You can read my research here.

 “The late Principal Story, also a Yetholm Man, and a relative”.
 There was a Rev Robert Story who was minister at Rosneath and who, in the 1851 census, gave his place of birth as Yetholm.
 His son, also Robert Story, born 1835, after a number of ministerial appointments moved in 1887 to the University of Glasgow as Professor of Church History and in 1898 became the Principal.
 He died in 1907.
 (Wikipedia) So it may be that this is the aforementioned but again, I have not yet found the relationship to Sweet.